 - Assist with Community Gardens

 - Food Distributions in Cite Soleil and Grande Saline

 - Socialization with Orphans

-Please use the links below to download information about how you can apply for the 2017 Health for Haiti class or how you can support Health for Haiti’s projects by donating supplies.
+Please use the links below to download information about how you can support Health for Haiti’s projects by attending our fundraiser or donating supplies.